 Strains and Overexertion

 While most office jobs do not require a lot of heavy lifting, even lifting small objects can result in injury if proper lifting techniques are not used.
 Lifting with the arms, rather than using the strength of the legs, as well as twisting while lifting, can lead to back, neck, shoulder, and other musculoskeletal injuries.
+These strains and over-exertions can lead to possible time off work and workers' compensation claims for employees in Delaware.

 Striking-Against or Struck-By Object Incidents and Caught-In or Between Object Accidents